How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Makes auditing simple and economical

 6. Social or National Accounting: This method of accounting presents inter-relationships between various sectors of the economy to give a clear picture of the economic conditions.
-The components of social accounting include Production, Consumption, Capital accumulation, Government transactions, Transactions with the rest of the world forms the important components of social accounting.
+The components of social accounting include Production, Consumption, Capital accumulation, Government transactions, and Transactions with the rest of the world forms the important components of social accounting.

 Benefits of Social Accounting